Dustsix/WWWD-PSMC/README.md

 # White-winged Wood Duck Genome Assembly and Pairwise Sequentially Markovian Coalescent (PSMC) Evalution

 For the Practical Computing (BIOL 6220) Final Project, we used 10x Genomics data from a White-winged Wood Duck (WWWD) to generate a whole genome to be used in a Pairwise Sequentially Markovian Coalescent (PSMC) evaluation.
+The Pairwise Sequentially Markovian Coalescent (PSMC) model uses information in a  diploid sequence of one individual to infer the historic population changes.

 ## *PART ONE: Producing a Genome*